jonathanbell/usedvictoria-check-for-cars/README.md

 1.  `cd` into the root of the cloned repository.
 1.  `composer install`
 1.  `touch last_car.log && touch notifications.log`
-1.  `cp config.ini.example config.ini`
+1.  `cp .env.example .env`
-1. Edit all of the values inside `config.ini` to match those of your SMTP server and your search parameters.
+1. Edit all of the values inside `.env` to match those of your SMTP server and your search parameters.
 Use [an email address that will text your smartphone](https://www.rogers.com/customer/support/article/set-up-email-to-text) if you'd like SMS notifications.

 Then setup `cron` on your server to run the `checkforcars.php` script on an interval (something like every hour would work well).